 John F. Kennedy's Navy "dog tag" from World War II, which he wore with a St. Christopher's Medal and an 1854 gold dollar coin given to him for good luck.
 The oval silver tag is engraved: John/Fitzgerald/Kennedy/Ensign/USNR-O/T-9/42.

 Credit Line: John F. Kennedy Presidential Library and Museum, Boston, MA; Gift of Senator and Mrs. Edward M. Kennedy

 Museum accession number: MO 2008.13

 A Coconut shell with message from Lieutenant John F. Kennedy carved on the surface.
 After the crash of his PT 109 boat, Lt.
 Kennedy gave the coconut to two native coastwatchers to deliver to PT base at Rendova so he and his crew would be rescued.
-He later had the coconut shell encased in wood and plastic and used it as a paperweight on his desk in the Oval Office.
+His father later had the coconut shell encased in plastic on a wood base and President Kennedy used it as a paperweight on his desk in the Oval Office.

 The message carved on coconut shell reads "NAURO ISL…COMMANDER…NATIVE KNOWS POS'IT…HE CAN PILOT…11 ALIVE…NEED SMALL BOAT…KENNEDY".

 Credit Line: John F. Kennedy Presidential Library and Museum, Boston, MA